IADR/Philips Oral Healthcare Young Investigator Research Grant

-This is the eighth year of this research grant sponsored by Philips Oral Healthcare and offered through the IADR Periodontal Research Group.
+This is the tenth year of this research grant, which is generously sponsored by Philips Oral Healthcare and offered through the IADR Periodontal Research Group.
 The objective is to provide seed funding for a post-doctoral student/staff who is within 12-months of successfully completing a Ph.D. at the time of the submission deadline, and wishes to establish an independent program of research.
 The research grant will be awarded on a competitive basis annually.

 Applicants must be full or student members of the IADR Periodontal Research Group (PRG) at the time of application.